MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 ## NOTES

+Windows PowerShell includes the following aliases for `New-LocalUser`:

+- `nlu`

-- A user name can't be identical to any other user name or group name on the computer.
+A user name can't be identical to any other user name or group name on the computer.
 A user name can't consist only of periods `.` or spaces.
 A user name can contain up to 20 uppercase characters or lowercase characters.
 A user name can't contain the following characters:

 `"`, `/`, `\`, `[`, `]`, `:`, `;`, `|`, `=`, `,`, `+`, `*`, `?`, `<`, `>`, `@`

-- A password can contain up to 127 characters.
+A password can contain up to 127 characters.

-- The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and **LocalPrincipal** objects that describes the source of the object.
+The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and **LocalPrincipal** objects that describes the source of the object.
 The possible sources are as
 follows:

   - `Local`
   - `Active Directory`